contentful/rich-text-renderer-java/README.md

 Extensions
 ==========

 Extending the core functionality can be achieved, by adding a new `Renderer` to the `Processor`.
 A Processor is the structure containing several renderer.
 Every renderer knows exactly how to render one part of the rich text api.
 By adding a renderer to the processor, the functionality of either one of the core processors can be extended.
 For adding a new renderer calling a processors `.addRenderer()` method is needed.
-If existing should be overwritten renderer, use the `.addRendererUpFront(…)`- method, otherwise the default renderer added will take over and the custom renderer gets ignored.
+If existing should be overwritten renderer, use the `.overrideRenderer(…)`- method, otherwise the default renderer added will take over and the custom renderer gets ignored.

 Extending is especially needed, if you are planing on using some of the `Embedded` or `Hyperlink` Rich Nodes: Those cannot generate a generic representation, since these libraries cannot know how to render specific representations.
 In those cases it is advised to use custom renderers.